 TunnelBear is owned by none other than security giant McAfee, and with that comes some serious infrastructure and investment – this is no cottage-industry free VPN.

-The first thing you'll notice is the clean, simple app which makes it easy for wiz kids and Luddites alike to get going in seconds.
+The first thing we noticed in our TunnelBear review was the clean, simple app which makes it easy for wiz kids and Luddites alike to get going in seconds.
 However, with that comes a noticeable lack of function, although TunnelBear's target audience probably isn't too interested in adjusting DNS settings or the difference between OpenVPN UDP and TCP.

 You don't have to fork over too much personal info to sign up – just an email address – and this certainly inspires confidence in the VPN's security.
 It's great for checking your emails or online banking in privacy.